-The mission of the Penn State Lehigh Valley Practical Nursing Program is to provide a high-quality non-credit certificate program, delivered through an 18-month part-time evening/weekend curriculum, to prepare individuals with the knowledge, skills, values, and attitudes essential for practical nursing practice and the knowledge to pass the NCLEX-PN.
+The mission of the Penn State Practical Nursing Program is to provide a high-quality non-credit certificate program, delivered through an 18-month part-time, evening, and weekend curriculum, to prepare individuals with the knowledge, skills, values and attitudes essential for practical nursing practice and the knowledge necessary to pass the NCLEX-PN.

-Upon completion of the Practical Nursing program, the graduate will:
+Upon completion of the Practical Nursing program, a graduate will: